-No-Load Cost (\$/hour) - The hourly cost required to create the starting point of a monotonically increasing incremental offer curve for a generating unit.
+No-Load Cost (\$/hour) - The hourly cost required to theoretically operate a synchronized unit at zero MW.
+It consists primarily of the cost of fuel, as determined by the unit's no load heat (adjusted by the performance factor) times the fuel cost.
+It also includes operating costs, maintenance adders, emissions allowances and taxes create the starting point of a monotonically increasing incremental offer curve for a generating unit.